 Fellow Award Nominations

 The annual Computer History Museum Fellow Awards program publicly recognizes individuals of outstanding merit who have significantly contributed to advances in computing technology or applications, and to the evolution of the information age.
+Each year a selection committee composed of Museum staff and trustees, historians, industry peers, and prior Fellows reviews qualified nominees and selects the new Fellows.

 Fellows may have worked in such diverse fields as hardware, software, networking, computer science, business, education, public service, or journalism, but they have one thing in common: their contributions have had a direct influence on computer history, and ultimately, they have changed our lives.

-- By their work in research, development, business, education, or public service, the candidate has made a significant and lasting contribution to the
+- By their work in research, development, business, education, or public service, the candidate has made a significant and lasting

-advancement of computing and the information age.
+contribution to the advancement of computing and the information age.
 Contributions may take different forms:

 - The candidate's work is of a foundational nature that has strongly influenced the intellectual, disciplinary, or industrial underpinnings of computing.